smashwilson/lets-nginx/README.md

 docker volume create --name dhparam-cache
 ```

-and then start the container with volume attachments:
+Then start the container, attaching the volumes you just created:

 ```bash
 docker run --detach \